Compare any two graphics cards:

 OpenGL Version OpenGL 4.4 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the largest amount of data (in units of megabytes per second) that can be moved over the external memory interface in one second.
-It's calculated by multiplying the card's bus width by its memory clock speed.
-If it uses DDR type memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be transported across the external memory interface in one second.
+It's calculated by multiplying the card's bus width by its memory speed.
+If the card has DDR RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
 The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This is worked out by multiplying the total number of texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This number is worked out by multiplying the total number of texture units by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to the local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices